Charixfox/HD120-Controller/README.md

 ---: | :---
 1 | Hue (Overridden by 3)
 2 | 0 = Clockwise, 1+ = Counterclockwise
-3 | 0 = Use Hue; 1+ = Rainbow Mode - Runs trhough all hues - Overrides 1
+3 | 0 = Use Hue; 1 = Rainbow Mode - Runs through all hues - Overrides 1; 2 = Sparkler Mode
 4 | Rate of rainbow change
-5 | Blade Offset 0 - 11 (zero trhough number of leds per fan) - Offsets the position of the "blade" dot 6 | Fade Speed - After the dot leaves a LED, fade its trail 7 | Spin Rate
+5 | Blade Offset 0 - 11 (zero through number of leds per fan) - Offsets the position of the "blade" dot 6 | Fade Speed - After the dot leaves a LED, fade its trail 7 | Spin Rate